The Benefits of Choosing NPORS

 What are the main benefits of choosing NPORS?

 Another benefit is that NPORS training can be delivered on your site with your machinery.
 This is beneficial because the instructor can tailor the training to your needs as well as the environment that you work in.
-Whereas, with CPCS, you must complete the training at certified test centres.
+Whereas, with CPCS, you must complete the training at certified test centres (there are a small amount of off centre categories that can be delivered under CPCS).

 NPORS has a flexible optional card scheme which allows you to choose between two routes.
 There is the Traditional NPORS Card route or the Red/Blue Operator Card route.
 If you don’t require the CSCS logo on your NPORS card, then you have the option to apply for the Traditional Card and don’t have to complete any NVQs.
 If you are new to the scheme with no formal qualification, NPORS will issue you a Red Trained Operator Card that is valid for 2 years.
 In this time, you must complete an NVQ that is relevant to the categories on your Red Trained Operator Card.
 Once you have done this, you will be issued with the Blue Competent Operator Card.